phonglam3103/phonglam3103.github.io/_pages/home.md

 ### Research

-My research orientation involves the use of computational methods and predictive models to streamline the drug discovery process.
-The following topics are of my interest but not limited to:
+My research interest involves the use of computational methods and predictive models to streamline the drug discovery process.
+The following topics are of interest but are not limited to:
 - Chemoinformatics (QSAR and 3D-QSAR)
 - Virtual screening (3D-pharmacophore and molecular docking)
 - Dynamics simulation and binding free energy calculations